steqeq/0000/README.md

 * SLES 15 SP1

 * SLES 15 SP2

+# ROCm Installation Updates

-## Fresh Installation of AMD ROCm v3.8 Recommended
+## Fresh Installation of AMD ROCm v3.9 Recommended
 A fresh and clean installation of AMD ROCm v3.9 is recommended.
 An upgrade from previous releases to AMD ROCm v3.9 is not supported.

 For more information, refer to the AMD ROCm Installation Guide at: